 Most of us don’t plan for a car accident.
 But maybe we should.
-The Insurance Institute for Highway Safety offers the following tips as to what you can do so that you will be more prepared in the unfortunate event that you are involved in a crash:
+The Insurance Institute for Highway Safety offers the following tips, so that you can be prepared in case of a crash:

 - Keep relevant documents in your car, such as registration and proof of insurance.
-Additionally, you should keep a list of medical information that may be important if you are ever seriously injured and unable to give the information to emergency workers yourself.
-Examples of the information you may need include any allergies you have and the name of your regular doctor.
+Additionally, you should keep a list of medical information that may be important if you are ever seriously injured and unable to communicate with workers yourself.
+This can include a list of allergies or the name of your regular doctor.

 - Keep emergency items in your car, such as flares, cones, and blankets.
 Also, keep a pen and a notepad handy in case you need to jot down names and contact information for witnesses or the license plate number of a car.

 - Ensure that you have the right type and amount of auto insurance for your car to cover expenses if you’re involved in an accident.

-The first thing you should do in an accident is to make sure that the occupants of your car and the other car are uninjured.
+The first thing you should do after an accident is make sure the occupants of your car and the other car are okay.
 Any injuries should be reported to 911 immediately.
 Additionally, you should move your vehicle from the roadway if possible to avoid a chain-reaction collision.
 Have the occupants exit your vehicle if they are able, and stand a safe distance from the roadway.